-VR technology was inconvenient in the past and required physical connections to the primary device.
+In the past, VR technology was inconvenient and required physical connections to the primary device.
 However, with advances in the field, the Oculus Quest and Quest 2 were born.
 The Quest 2 is self-contained but can connect to a PC wirelessly.

 Gamers can play Steam titles on their Quest 2 headset with this capability.
 The process of setting up may not be straightforward, but we can help you with it.
 Read on for all the information.